 Shall attend all meetings of the Common Council and may participate in discussion of any matter before the Common Council, but may not vote.

-Shall communicate a general statement of the affairs of the City in relation to its finances, government, and improvement, to the Common Council as soon after the start of the fiscal year and as often thereafter as s/he considers expedient with such recommendations as the City Manager deems proper.
-S/he shall make such other reports as requested by the Common Council (and/or the Mayor) concerning the operations of the City departments, offices, and agencies.
-(The paragraph seems to suggest that the Manager is giving a State of the City address.
-Is this intended as such?
-Should such a role belong with the chief elected?)
+S/he shall make such other reports as requested by the Common Council and/or the Mayor concerning the operations of the City departments, offices, and agencies

 Shall participate in the collective bargaining process as a member of the management team in City negotiations with collective bargaining units.